• Skip to primary navigation

 Most of my meetings are one-on-one with a client, but I still find the discussion map interesting!
 Do you have a situation where a discussion map would be a useful tool?

-Filed Under: Work Shannon 11 Comments
+Filed Under: Inspiration Shannon 11 Comments

 Reader Interactions